 Online counselling sessions

 If you’d like to start counselling but are self-isolating, working from home, or limiting your movement outside, I’m offering online sessions as an alternative to meeting in one of my offices.

 You also have the option of meeting in-person at my Sydney CBD offices.

 Telehealth, which includes online counselling and telephone counselling, is an effective alternative to in-person counselling sessions.

-If you would prefer not to meet on Zoom, I also offer telephone counselling.
+If you would prefer not to meet via video conference, I also offer telephone counselling.

 Health and safety

 I’m following the government recommendations to maintain social distancing and not shaking hands for the moment.

 I also encourage you to maintain social distancing, engage in regular hand washing, and avoid touching your face.